-The following standards apply to all staff, volunteers, consultants, interns, national as well as international staff, and any other individuals representing the organisation.
+This PSEAH Policy applies to all DCA staff, volunteers, consultants, interns, national as well as international staff, and any other individuals representing the organisation, including implementing partners, both during working and off-duty hours.

 The standards in this policy are based on internationally recognised human rights standards.
 Where a conflict exists been the standards in this policy and national law in a given country, DCA abides by the relevant Human Rights standards, using its leverage and dialogue where necessary to manage conflicts.
 Any deviations must be approved by DCA Senior Management in dialogue with the relevant country management.